 Year 1 are the Weaving Foundation Videos: Making a Good Warp, Dressing a Loom, learning about yarns and sett, etc. Year 2 is our comprehensive Colour & Design Workshop where you learn basic design and colour theory, Year 3 is the full workshop Pushing the Boundaries of Plain Weave and Year 4 is Twills on 4 shafts.
 Up to 3 hours of new videos released every five weeks.

 365 days from the day you register.
 After the 365 days, your membership will automatically renew unless you tell us differently.

 Are the videos available for download?

-No, our videos are not downloadable, but you can stream them over and over for as long as you are a member of the JST Online Guild.
+Our videos are downloadable for a short period of time using our branded app only.
+You can also stream them over and over on your browser for as long as you are a member of the School of Weaving.

 Are there workbooks available?